chun-eric/sentinel-siem-chatgpt/README.md

 ```
 Click > Create Storage
 ```
-You might get a message saying: "You have no storage mounted".
+You might get an error message saying: "You have no storage mounted".
 <br/>
 <br/>
 We need  to have a storage account which is used to store all users files and scripts as well as other data such as session history and environment settings and preferences.